geekboxzone/mmallow_docs_source.android.com/src/compatibility/index.md

 platform.

-The Android Compatibility Program defines the technical details of Android platform and provides tools used by OEMs to ensure that developers’ apps run on a variety of devices.
+The Android Compatibility Program defines the technical details of Android platform and provides tools used by OEMs to ensure that developers' apps run on a variety of devices.
 The Android SDK provides built-in tools that Developers use to clearly state the device features their apps require.
-And Android Market shows apps only to those devices that can properly run them.
+And Google Play shows apps only to those devices that can properly run them.

 These pages describe the Android Compatibility Program and how to get